vegaprotocol/specs/protocol/0065-FTCO-floating_point_consensus.md

 Each state variable will be represented as a key-tolerance-value triple.
 The key will be a `string`.
-The tolerance will be a `decimal` which will be provided by the quant library producing this and must be *deterministic* (ie it is either hard coded in the library or produced without floating point arithmentic).
+The tolerance will be a `decimal` which will be provided by the quant library producing this and must be *deterministic* (ie it is either hard coded in the library or produced without floating point arithmetic).
 The value will be a single `floating-point`, this will be provided by the quant library as a result of some floating point calculation.
 State variables will be bundled together by the event that triggered their update.